-Whitney Center collects approximately 90% of it's annual revenue from residents and members in the form of one time entrance fees and ongoing monthly fees.
+Whitney Center collects approximately 90% of it's annual revenue from one time entrance fees and ongoing monthly fees.
 Only about 10% of annual revenue comes from government programs such and Medicare and Medicaid.
 The forecast projects future revenue consistent with actual experience over the last few years and plans for the Thrive at Home program.

 Whitney Center has over 250 employees and over half of it's annual operating expense is for wages and benefits.
 Other large categories of expense include property taxes, utilities, raw food, capital expenditures, interest expense and depreciation.
-Annual interest expense is related to approximately \$47 million of long term bonds obtained in 2009 subject to annual sinking fund payments with a final maturity in 2043.
-The forecast assumes that expenses will increase consistent with experience over the last few years and it's actuarially-derived projection of costs for the Thrive at Home program.
+The forecast assumes that expenses will increase consistent with experience over the last few years and it's actuarially-derived projection for the Thrive at Home program.

-The forecast includes the application of special accounting rules for how entrance fees are recognized as revenue differently than as received in cash.
+There are industry-specific accounting rules that require entry fee to be recognized as revenue differently than how they are received in cash.
 Depreciation is also recognized differently than how money is actually spent on capital expenditures.
-The result of these rules is that Whitney Center may show an annual net loss and a negative balance of net assets even though annual cash flow is positive and annual cash balances are increasing.
+The result of these rules is that Whitney Center may show an annual net loss and a negative balance of net assets even though annual cash flow is positive and cash balances are increasing.
 Management believes that cash flow and cash reserves are the primary indicator of financial strength for organizations like Whitney Center and plans its business to achieve positive cash flow and adequate reserves.